polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```

 In the above example, the lambda block of "jane" will evaluate, for both the value of "jane", and the value of "john".
 As you can see in the
-above example, the *[default]* block is optional.
-If you provide a *[default]* block however, a common convention is to put it as the last
+above example, the *[default]* block is optional, and excluded in the above example.
+If you provide a *[default]* block however, a common convention
-block in your *[switch]* logic.
+is to put it as the last block in your *[switch]* logic.

-### Exception handling in p5.lambda
+### [try], [catch], [finally] and [throw]

-No programming language is complete, without at least some form of exception handling. p5.lambda support exceptions through these Active Events
+No programming language is complete, without at least some sort of basic exception handling.
+P5 support exceptions through these Active Events.

 * [try]
 * [catch]
 * [finally]
 * [throw]

 They do what you'd expect them to do from other programming languages.
-The *[try]* Active Event creates a "safe block", where no exceptions will
+The *[try]* Active Event creates a safe block, where no exceptions will
-penetrate through, without invoking any coupled *[catch]* blocks.
-The *[throw]* Active Event, raises an exception, unwinding the stack, all the
+penetrate through, without invoking any coupled *[catch]* and/or *[finally]* blocks.
+The *[throw]* Active Event, raises an exception, unwinds the stack,
-way to the next *[catch]* block, evaluating the lambda code inside of that catch.
-The *[finally]* block evaluates, regardless of whether or not an
+all the way to the next *[catch]* block, evaluating the lambda code inside of that catch, if existing.
+The *[finally]* block evaluates, regardless of
-exception occurs.
-If an exception occurs, the exception is re-thrown after evaluation of the *[finally]* block though.
+whether or not an exception occurs.
+If an exception occurs, the exception is re-thrown after evaluation of the *[finally]* block though, unless
+a *[catch]* block also exists.

 Consider the following.